 French C1 Reading Comprehension

-I’ve recognised that I need to use a reading tool like LWT or Readlang and properly note hard words.
+I recognised that I needed to use a reading tool like Readlang and properly note hard words.
 I could also use C1/C2 level exercise books that ask questions after the text to test my true comprehension.

-Realising this was very interesting, and I look forward to continuing to improve my reading skills in French (and other languages) to be truly in the solid C levels.
-I barely got enough points in this section, and need to improve it dramatically if a C2 level reading comprehension exam is on the horizon.
+In the end, I barely got enough points in this section, and need to improve it dramatically if a C2 level reading comprehension exam was on the horizon.

 French C1 Speaking and Writing